 Open Client provides three application programming interfaces (APIs), named dblib and ctlib, and Net-Library.
-These products enable communications between Adaptive Server® (called "SQL Server in versions prior to 11.5) and Open Server applications and customer applications, third-party products, and other Sybase products.
+These products enable communications between Adaptive Server® Enterprise and Open Server applications and customer applications, third-party products, and other Sybase products.

 Open Server provides the tools and interfaces needed to create custom servers.
 Like Open Client, a programming API and Net-Library (except for DB-LibraryTM), allow communications with clients and other servers.
 In addition, Open Server provides routines to: